-The production of colostrum – or early breast milk – begins in pregnancy, and some parents are able to express and save a small amount for when their baby is born.
+The production of colostrum – or early breast milk – begins in pregnancy, and some people are able to express and save a small amount to feed their baby after birth.
 This is called harvesting colostrum, and here’s everything you need to know.

 What is colostrum?